openstack-archive/networking-fortinet/doc/source/installation.rst

     4. cd devstack; sudo tools/create-stack-user.sh if you don’t have a stack user with sudo privilege.

     5. Use ``networking-fortinet/devstack/local.conf.example.controller`` and ``networking-fortinet/devstack/local.conf.example.compute`` as and example to create local.conf for control and compute nodes or use ``networking-fortinet/devstack/local.conf.example.aio`` for all-in-one node and set the required parameters in the local.conf based on the your setup.
+Items that need to be changed is decorated with CHANGEME.

     6. Run ./stack.sh on controller first and then compute.
 Remember to get Fortigate ready before running stack.sh.